(As at November 2020)

 - $95,000 for Cronulla Seagulls FC clubhouse upgrade

-- 2019 various other grants under the Local Sports Grants Program and Community Building Partnership program
+- Numerous other grants each year, totalling nearly $3 million, under the Local Sports Grants program and Community Building Partnership program

 - New Service NSW one-stop shop at Westfield Miranda